VictorGarritano/nlp_newsletter_translations/2020-03-16-NLP_Newsletter_NLP_7.md

 Todas as traduções em francês e em chinês das edições anteriores estão agora [disponíveis](https://github.com/dair-ai/nlp_newsletter).
 Descubra como você pode contribuir com a tradução das edições anteriores (assim como as futuras!) da Newsletter nesse [link](https://github.com/dair-ai/dair-ai.github.io/issues/11).

--  **Nota do tradutor**: As traduções de todas as edições da Newsletter, com exceto a 3ª, também estão disponíveis!
+-  **Nota do tradutor**: As traduções de todas as edições da Newsletter, exceto a 3ª, para português também estão disponíveis!

 <!-- ***A few updates about the NLP Newsletter and dair.ai***
 All French and Chinese translations for the previous issues of the NLP Newsletter are now [available](https://github.com/dair-ai/nlp_newsletter).
 Find out how you can contribute to the translation of previous and upcoming issues of the NLP Newsletter at this [link](https://github.com/dair-ai/dair-ai.github.io/issues/11). -->